 Also, we are looking for highly motivated entrepreneurs with proficiency in computer languages, mathematics, computer graphics, amination, and video editing. we purchase high quality Personalized Teaching and Learning (PTAL) application videos at JA$2,500 per minute: see examples here.
-The videos must have relevant content and themes to Fruitful Vale and neighborhood communities.
-In addition are also seeking partners in producing relevant, attractive and informative webpages.
+The videos must have relevant content and themes to Fruitful Vale and neighboring communities.
+In addition, we are also seeking partners in producing relevant, attractive and informative webpages.
 Depending on availability of funds we offer a modest stipend for each accepted webpage.
 Training in video editing, content development, graphic and webpage design are available for interested individuals.
-For more information, contact Cynthia Martin by phone: (876) 431-0826 or email: email@example.com.
+For more information, contact Cynthia Martin by phone: (876) 431-0826 or email: firstname.lastname@example.org.

 This SIC is managed by Carna Resources Jamaica Ltd in partnership the Education for Development and Support Network (EDSN) Foundation (www.edsn.org).
 The EDSN foundation provides scaffolding loans and grants for charitable purposes that allow self-help SICs to access appropriate digital tools for maximizing partnerships and privileged opportunities emerging technologies afford as well as for managing side effects and responsibilities these technologies bring.
 EDSN loans, grants and scholarships are from individuals, governments, businesses, colleges, universities and non-profit civic-institutions with development interest in Fruitful Vale and neighboring communities.